-The national average cost to repair a TV is $60 – $90.
+The national average cost to repair a TV is $80, though most people spend between $65 and $90.
 The type of television, the complexity of the issue with the TV and parts needed factor into the price.
 TV repair companies often provide pickup and delivery service to customers for a set fee.

-Fixing a malfunctioning television instead of throwing it away and buying a new one can save you hundreds (or even thousands!) of dollars.
+Fixing a malfunctioning television instead of throwing it away and buying a new one can save you hundreds (or even thousands) of dollars.
 TV repair professionals work on plasma, LCD, LED, OLED, HD, HDR and a range of other screen types.
 These pros have the tools, training, and experience to resolve most TV-related problems.
 As TV screens have gotten bigger and technology more advanced, TV repair requires a lot more technical knowledge than it used to.
-This is one repair you don’t want to DIY!

 What’s in this cost guide?